Can Pope Leo remain an American citizen now that he is a foreign head of state? - ExBulletin

 Americans working for foreign governments are automatically risky to perfect their American citizenship.

-But the United States Department of State declared on its website that it could actively consult the citizenship status of the Americans who serve as a foreign head of state, head of foreign government or Minister of Foreign Affairs.
+But the American State Department says On his website That he can actively consult the status of citizenship of the Americans who serve as a foreign head of state, head of foreign government or Minister of Foreign Affairs.

 Such cases raise complex questions of international law, including questions related to the level of immunity from the American jurisdiction that the person who served, according to politics.